 Dubrovnik has long been a real treasure in the Adriatic, offering up gorgeous coastlines and a particularly beautiful old town.
-But it has risen to fame in the past few years as a filming location for Game of Thrones, becoming instantly recognisable as King’s Landing in the hit series.
+But it has risen to fame in the past few years as a Game of Thrones filming location.
+For fans, its become instantly recognisable as King’s Landing in the hit series.

 Throughout the city, tours are cropping up to take fans around the locations in the Old Town used for scenes in the show.
 Many of the tours are led by people who worked on the show itself, offering up inside knowledge to what filming there was actually like.

-While taking a tour is a highly recommended way to see these sites and understand how they were used in filming, if you are on a budget, or, like me, enjoy showing yourself around, it is possible to make your own tour.
+I highly recommend taking a tour to see these sites.
+You’ll gain a better understanding of the scenes filmed here.
+However, if you are on a budget, or, like me, enjoy showing yourself around, it is possible to make your own tour.

 How?
 By taking this guide with you.